If you visit any shop or supermarket, you will notice one thing.

 Good maintenance keeps the blockchain healthy for a long time.

 New plans.
 New projects.
 New results.
-Or just another scroll
+Or just another scroll session.
+You choose the story.

 Summary for Quick Understanding